thedude0606/manusoptions/PROGRESS.md

 - Fixed options generations (Recommendations) tab by adding missing selected-symbol-store
 - Pushed all changes to GitHub repository
 - Identified issue with options chain not updating in real-time: StreamingManager exists but is not integrated with dashboard_app.py
+- Integrated StreamingManager into dashboard_app_streaming.py for real-time options chain updates
+- Set real-time updates to be enabled by default as requested by user

 ## Completed Tasks
 - Repository analysis and code review